parabix/parabix-devel-mirror/README-radicalgrep.md

 ## Example 2

-    Input:  氵_宀 _ ../QA/radicaltest/testfiles/test1
+    Input:  氵_宀_ ../QA/radicaltest/testfiles/test1
     Output: 这是采用“两分法”对汉字进行结构分析得出的认识

 ## **Iteration 2: Radical Count & Grep Implementation**

-In the second iteration, Radical Grep takes actual Kangxi radical(s) as input (e.g. "子_" or " 氵_子 _").
+In the second iteration, Radical Grep takes actual Kangxi radical(s) as input (e.g. "子_" or " 氵_子_").
 It returns the sentence with the correspondings radicals marked in red text.
 Iteration 2 of Radical Grep can be run using the same input format as iteration 1.

 Another program, `Radical Count` was implemented in this iteration.
 The program and relevant documentation can be found in `parabix-devel/tools/wc/radical_count`.

 ## Iteration 2 Milestones

 ### Radical Grep Version 2.1.0
 * Radical Grep takes the Kangxi radical indices (e.g. "85_85_" as 氵_氵_) as input.
-Radical grep Supports multi-file search.
+* Radical Grep supports multi-file search.
 ### Radical Grep Version 2.1.1
 * Output added for the case where no match is found.
 ### Radical Grep Version 2.2.0